 SARAH-GRACE WILLIAMS, Artistic Director & Chief Conductor

-Welcome to 2020, a year of change and growth for The Metropolitan Orchestra (TMO), with new venues for our mainstage Met Concert series, a new Chamber Concert series, four world premieres and an inspiring Emerging Composer Competition.
+Welcome to 2020, a year of change and growth for The Metropolitan Orchestra (TMO), with new venues for our mainstage Met Concert series, a new Chamber Concert series and three world premieres.

-The 2020 Met Concert series will take audiences on a musical journey that explores some of the greatest repertoire ever written with works by Beethoven, Mozart, Prokofiev, Tchaikovsky, Vaughan Williams, Bartok, Borodin and Shostakovich, alongside premieres by Australian composers Keyna Wilkins, Mark John McEncroe and the winner of TMO’s new Emerging Composer Competition.
+The 2020 Met Concert series will take audiences on a musical journey that explores some of the greatest repertoire ever written with works by Beethoven, Mozart, Prokofiev, Tchaikovsky, Vaughan Williams, Bartok, Borodin and Shostakovich, alongside premieres by Australian composers Keyna Wilkins and Mark John McEncroe.
 We are proud that this concert series will continue to champion exceptional local soloists.

 TMO will also expand its musical offerings with a delightful new Chamber Concert series delivered at intimate and accessible local venues.
 Our renowned Cushion Concert series will continue to showcase family favourites while also featuring another world premiere show written by Australian composer Adrian Hallam, one of our own musicians.
 TMO will continue to appear for various special events throughout the year (watch our website for details) including a seventh year onboard Bravo Cruise of the Performing Arts, where we will share the stage with some of the world’s greatest performers sailing the Pacific Ocean.
 We look forward to every moment of our exciting new musical journey in 2020 and hope that you will be able to join us.